 DDM Holding AG is incorporated and domiciled in Switzerland.
 Its registered office is at Schochenmühlestrasse 4, CH-6340 Baar, Switzerland.
 DDM Holding AG operates under the Swiss Code of Obligations ("CO") as a stock corporation (Aktiengesellschaft).
 DDM Holding AG's shares are admitted to trading on a multilateral trading facility, the Nasdaq First North in Stockholm, Sweden.
-The purpose of the corporation is to hold the DDM group companies, which operate as a multinational investor in, and manager of, distressed asset portfolios.
+The purpose of the corporation is to acquire, hold, administrate, finance and sell participations in enterprises in Switzerland and abroad.
+The DDM group operates as a multinational investor in, and manager of, distressed asset portfolios.